node-modules/clet/README.md

 **Aiming to make end-to-end testing for command-line apps as simple as possible.**

 - Powerfull and Simply chainable APIs.
-- Interactive with prompts.
+- Easy to interactive with prompts.
-- Modern && ESM first.
+- Modern, ESM first, also support commonjs.

 Inspired by [coffee](https://github.com/node-modules/coffee) / [nixt](https://github.com/vesln/nixt).